Egypt launches initiative to halt Israel-Palestinian conflict

 There have been no fatalities in Israel in the fighting.
 Iron Dome, which is Israeli-built and partly funded by the United States, has intercepted many of the rocket salvoes.

-But the persistent rocket fire has disrupted life in major cities, paralysed vulnerable southern towns and triggered Israeli mobilisation of troops for a possible Gaza invasion if the Palestinian rockets persist.
+But the persistent rocket fire has disrupted life in major cities, paralyzed vulnerable southern towns and triggered Israeli mobilisation of troops for a possible Gaza invasion if the Palestinian rockets persist.

 (Additional reporting by Maayan Lubell and Dan Williams in Jerusalem, Michael Georgy in Cairo and Amena Bakr in Doha; Writing by Jeffrey Heller and Allyn Fisher-Ilan; Editing by Philippa Fletcher, David Stamp and Mark Heinrich)